-Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development Compatible development PO1 A vulnerable use is not established or materially intensified within a bushfire hazard area (bushfire prone area) unless there is an overriding need or other exceptional circumstances.
-Note - See the end of this code for examples of vulnerable uses.
-Vulnerable uses are not established or expanded.
+Acceptable outcomes Applicant response For self-assessable and assessable development Vulnerable uses are not established or expanded.
 Note - Where, following site inspection and consultation with Council, it is clear that the mapping is in error in identifying a premises as being subject to a medium, high, very high bushfire hazard or potential impact buffer sub-category, Council may supply a letter exempting the need for a Bushfire Management Plan.
 Note - Where the assessment manager has not previously approved a Bushfire Management Plan (either by condition of a previous development approval), the development proponent will be expected to prepare such a plan.
 Note - Planning scheme policy SC6.9 - Natural hazards, provides a guide to the preparation of a Bushfire Management Plan.
-N/A PO2 Emergency services and uses providing community support services are able to function effectively during and immediately after a bushfire hazard event.
+Part of the site is impacted by a Potential Impact Buffer only.
+The proposal is not considered to be at risk of bushfire.
 AO2 Emergency Services and uses providing community support services are not located in a bushfire hazard sub-category and have direct access to low hazard evacuation routes.
-N/A PO3 Development involving hazardous materials manufactured or stored in bulk is not located in bushfire hazard sub-category.
-AO3 The manufacture or storage of hazardous material in bulk does not occur within bushfire hazard sub-category.
-N/A Development design and separation from bushfire hazard - reconfiguration of lots
+N/A AO3 The manufacture or storage of hazardous material in bulk does not occur within bushfire hazard sub-category.
+N/A AO1 Vulnerable uses are not established or expanded.
+Note - Where, following site inspection and consultation with Council, it is clear that the mapping is in error in identifying a premises as being subject to a medium, high, very high bushfire hazard or potential impact buffer sub-category, Council may supply a letter exempting the need for a Bushfire Management Plan.
+Note - Where the assessment manager has not previously approved a Bushfire Management Plan (either by condition of a previous development approval), the development proponent will be expected to prepare such a plan.
+Note - Planning scheme policy SC6.9 - Natural hazards, provides a guide to the preparation of a Bushfire Management Plan.
+AO2 Emergency Services and uses providing community support services are not located in a bushfire hazard sub-category and have direct access to low hazard evacuation routes.
+AO3 The manufacture or storage of hazardous material in bulk does not occur within bushfire